ertval/groupie-tracker/.github/prompt.md

 │   precomputed data that are need for the templates and handlers to run correctly.
 These values       │ │   are computed and loaded with LoadData function.
 5. Then there are getter methods for this repo     │ │   instance to get the values out and use them directly without any computation at runtime.

+---

+Follow **test driven development** principles to implement the project as required in the `requirements.md`.
+- Follow strict idiomatic GO and KISS principles.
+- Continue with the implementation of the filter functionality as described in the `requirements.md` file.
+- Updtate the templates to integrate the filter functionality, and any other changes needed to make the project work as intended.
+- In the end write integration and e2e comprehensive tests based on `audit.md` to ensure all aspects of the requirements are covered, including edge cases and test all described inputs of the `audit.md` file, only then the project can be considered complete.
+- Create summary md file with all the changes you made and how you implemented the filter functionality.
+- Update the readme file to reflect the current state of the project, including any changes made during the implementation process.
+Make sure it is clear and concise, and provides all the necessary information for someone to understand and use the project.
+Also update all other documentation files as needed.